Portadown College: School facilities

 Sports facilities include three rugby pitches, two all-weather pitches, two outdoor basketball courts, two tennis courts, a synthetic cricket pitch, two long jump sand pits and a concrete throwing circle for discus and shot put events.
 There is also a dedicated sports hall with gym and a second indoor sports hall.
 Although sport plays a key role in the school's extracurricular activities, there are a number of other societies that include: drama, debating, Duke Of Edinburgh Award expedition and charity group.

 Until Late 2019, 814 (Portadown College) Squadron of NI Wing, Air Training Corps was Headquartered at the school.
 The 814 No. Remains in service in the town with the new 814 (Portadown) Squadron.

 Academic selection

-Like many grammar schools in Northern Ireland, academic selection is at the heart of admission to Portadown College.
 The college became a selective grammar school in 1969, accepting students to the Senior School at 14 after transferring from local Junior High Schools.
 The school usually accepts 200 students to study GCSEs each year.
 After this, students who achieve at least 5 B-grades and 3 C-grades at GCSE are accepted to study A-levels.
 Portadown College consistently produces GCSE results above Northern Ireland averages.
 In 2017 93.7% of GCSE results from the school were A*-C grades, compared to a Northern Ireland average of 80.9% in the same year.
-The school also has one of the largest Sixth Forms in Northern Ireland.